MS12379/Emotional-rec/README.md

 # Emotional-rec
- using deep convolutional neural network
+ using deep convolutional neural network and the dataset is  FER2013